dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-2 Pipelining.md

 ## Pipelining

-Pipelining is the foundational technique used to make CPUs fast wherein multiple instructions are overlapped during their execution.
-Pipelining in CPUs drew inspiration from the automotive assembly lines.
+Pipelining is a foundational technique used to make CPUs fast wherein multiple instructions are overlapped during their execution.
+Pipelining in CPUs drew inspiration from automotive assembly lines.
 The processing of instructions is divided into stages.
 The stages operate in parallel, working on different parts of different instructions.
 DLX is a relatively simple architecture designed by John L. Hennessy and David A. Patterson in 1994.
 As defined in [@Hennessy], it has a 5-stage pipeline which consists of:

 1. Instruction fetch (IF)
 2. Instruction decode (ID)